MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 # [Java](#tab/java)

-The instructions for the Java *embed for your customers* solution, refer to [Eclipse](https://www.eclipse.org/downloads/packages/).
+The instructions for the Java *embed for your customers* solution, refer to [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/packages/) (enterprise edition).
 If you're using a different application, you'll have to set it up yourself.

 Open **Eclipse** and follow the instructions described below.